-When MAAT closes, a world opens for MAAT Friends
+When MAAT closes, a new world opens for MAAT Friends

-MAAT opens its doors exclusively for MAAT Friends on the last Wednesday of each month, extending access for one hour after closing to the public.
+On the last Wednesday of each month, MAAT opens its doors exclusively to MAAT Friends for one hour after public closing time.
 MAAT Friends After Hours offers in-depth guided tours, exploring exhibitions in detail in an intimate setting.
-This is a moment for discovery, idea exchange, and connection—with the artworks, the space, and the people sharing this unique experience.
+It is designed to be a moment of discovery, exchange of ideas, and connection with the artworks, the space, and the people who share this unique experience.

-The visit is limited to the first 30 participants who confirm their attendance here.
-MAAT Friend +1 cardholders may bring a guest free of charge.
+The visit is limited to the first 25 participants who confirm their attendance.
+MAAT Friend +1 cardholders may bring one guest free of charge.

 Useful Information: